mhornstein/Cloudinary-Test/Part3/article.md

 > **Note:** Cloudinary's SDK includes many more transformations and options than we'll cover here.
 This tutorial focuses on a few core examples and provides links to the docs for further exploration.

-You can try out the final app here:
+You can explore the completed app here: [Live Demo](https://mhornstein.github.io/Cloudinary-Test/)
-\<placeholder for CodePen/GitHub link or embed>

 ## Quick Background